Scanning a Document on Your Phone > Adobe Scan App Instructions

 Determine when you are eligible to add Accounting and Economics courses that have restrictions > Some courses required by the ABM degree are housed in the Poole College of Management (PCOM).
 Thus, they control when ABM students can enroll for those courses and provide a timeline for each registration period.
 Make a note in your planner so that you can register for the classes you need in PCOM on the date registration opens for ABM majors and minors.

-Excess repeats (Error during registration says I’ve already taken this class too many times) > If you receive an error that states you’ve taken a class over the allowed number of times, but you know you did not finish the class or did not earn credit (D- or higher), you need to go to Academic Programs in 111 Patterson Hall, Complete a Schedule Revision Form, as well as an Excess Repeat form.
-If the course is in Chemistry, Math, or Genetics, the instructor or department head will also need to sign the schedule revision form.
-Once the forms are approved by Academic Programs, you will take them to Registration & Records to be manually added to the course.
+Excess repeats (Error during registration says I’ve already taken this class too many times) > If you receive an error that states you’ve taken a class over the allowed number of times, but you know you did not finish the class or did not earn credit (D- or higher), you need to should complete a Schedule Revision request in MyPack Portal.

 Search for courses offered > You can view all courses offered at NC State for each semester in the class search page.